-Supertoon International Animation Festival specializes in short animated films and takes place every summer in the Adriatic city of Šibenik, Croatia, turning the entire city into a bona fide open-air theater.
+Supertoon International Animation and Comics Festival specializes in short animated films and authorial comic book editions, and takes place every summer in the Adriatic city of Šibenik, Croatia.

-Its 9th edition will unfold over five days, from 22th to 26th of July 2019, and screen, in competition, over 170 of the freshest, most interesting short animated films from around the wrold at Mala loža and Gorica open-air cinemas.
+Its 14th edition will unfold over five days, from 22nd to 26th of July 2024, and screen, in competition, more than 200 of the freshest, most interesting short animated films from around the world at Mala loža, Gorica and City Park open-air cinemas – with all the necessary precautions regarding the global Covid-19 pandemic and public gatherings.
 It will once more bring together kids and adults, Šibenik residents and their friends and guests, tourists – perhaps on their way back from the one of the many gorgeous beaches – and film professionals, connoisseurs and enthusiasts.

-Supertoon creates a space of freedom for filmmakers and students of film-making, providing them with the opportunity to meet, socialize, participate in panels, Q&A’s and workshops, exchange ideas and experiences, and hopefully even come up with ideas for a future collaboration.
+Supertoon creates a space of freedom for filmmakers and students of film-making, as well as comics authors, providing them with the opportunity to meet, socialize, participate in panels, Q&A’s and workshops, exchange ideas and experiences, and hopefully even come up with ideas for a future collaboration.
+We also encourage kids and young adults to make their first steps in animation through our four-day animation workshop Planktoon.

-Our mission is highly educational all year round.
-As part of a platform called Animated Šibenik, we organize a series of year-round events that include pop-up exhibitions by Croatian illustrators, animators and comic artists, animation workshops for children and adults, VJ and 3D mapping shows and concerts.
+Our mission is highly educational throughout the year.
+As part of a platform called Animated Šibenik, we organize a series of year-round events that include pop-up exhibitions by illustrators, animators and comic artists, animation workshops for children and adults, VJ and 3D mapping shows and concerts.
 Once a month we bring visual arts to the center of attention in downtown Šibenik.
-With an ever greater focus on VR and 3D mapping, we try to look forward and stay ahead of the curve.

-The films screened in competition at Supertoon festival are selected via a public international tender as well as by direct calls to studios and producers, and three international juries comprised of three jury members each choose the festival laureates in five competition categories: Grandtoon (short films), Studentoon (short student films), Supertune (music videos), Supercomm (short commissioned films) and Planktoon (short films for children).
-Call for entries is announced in December of each year closes in March.
-The list of films in competition at the 2019 edition can be found here: http://www.supertoonfestival.com/portfolio/official-selection/.
+The films screened and comics presented in competition at Supertoon festival are selected via an international call for entries as well as by direct calls to studios and producers.
+Three international juries comprised of three jury members each choose the festival laureates in four competition categories for animation films: Grandtoon (short films), Studentoon (short student films), Supertune (music videos), and Planktoon (short films for children), and three categories for comics: Comic book edition (album), Comic magazine and Fanzin edition.
+The call for entries is announced in December of each year and closes in April for animated films and comics.

 Šibenik is the oldest Croatian town on the Adriatic coast.
 It is also known as Krešimir’s town, since it was the residence of King Petar Krešimir IV, the most important ruler of ancient Croatian state.